aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### dataRange {#dataRange--}

 Readonly.
-Gets the data range of the ListObject.
+Gets the data range of the Table.

 ```javascript
 dataRange : Range;